AnthonyArfaux/htrdr_kmin/README.md

 ## Release notes

+### Version 0.0.4

+- Fix the computation of the surface scattering: there was a bug in how Russian roulette was implemented at surface scattering leading to an underestimation of the surface reflection.
+- Update the thread allocation policy: by default, the number of threads is now defined as the maximum between the number of processors detected by OpenMP and the number of threads defined by the `OMP_NUM_THREADS` environment variable.
+This variable can be used to counteract the number of processors detected by OpenMP that can be lower than the real number of processors of the system.

 ### Version 0.0.3

 - Fix compilation on systems with a GNU C Library whose version is less than